top of page

 Assault.

 Sexual assaults affect millions of Americans annually.
 The term encompasses various actions that involve behavior or contact toward another person without their consent.
 The actions are defined by state law and can therefore differ by jurisdiction.
-However, some common examples of sexual assault include:

 Sexual Assault Info.